2017–18 Pac-12 Conference men's basketball season: Regular season

-The Schedule will be released in late September.
-Before the season, it was announced that for the sixth consecutive season, all regular season conference games and conference tournament games would be broadcast nationally by CBS Sports, FOX Sports, ESPN Inc. family of networks including ESPN, ESPN2 and ESPNU, and the Pac-12 Network.
+The schedule was released in late September.
+Before the season, it was announced that for the sixth consecutive season, all regular season conference games and conference tournament games would be broadcast nationally by CBS Sports; FOX Sports; ESPN Inc. family of networks including ESPN, ESPN2 and ESPNU; and the Pac-12 Network.

 Records against other conferences

-2017-18 records against non-conference foes as of (Dec.
-28, 2017):
+2017-18 records against non-conference foes as of Dec.
+28, 2017: